“How do I make video content on my phone?” Our co-founder Pete has put together his top tips.

 You want to grab attention quickly.
 Make sure the start of the video either gets to the point or at least grabs people’s attention and wants them to carry on watching.

 Most video editing apps will come with free music that you can place under your video.
-This can really help establish the mood of the video and get attention.
+This can really help establish the mood of the video content and get attention.

 If you can, you should always subtitle your videos before you upload them.
 It is worth bearing in mind that most people watch social media videos without sound on.